-For card gamers, sleeves may secretly be one of the most expensive parts of consistent play, especially if you’re someone who enjoys shuffling up a newly sleeved deck.
-There’s something about that first tournament or first commander night with your new sleeves.
+For card gamers, sleeves may secretly be one of the most expensive parts of consistent play, especially if you’re the type who takes pride in shuffling up a newly sleeved deck.
+There’s just something about that first tournament or first commander night with your new sleeves, you know?
 They’re super shiny, extremely slippery, and so, so smooth and nice.

 - The corners start to bend and wear out.

 - The backs of the sleeves start to hold dust and dirt, many times due to the dirt from your hands and the playing surface that you use.

 - Sleeves will begin to “split” at the seams where they have been plastic welded.